-- For all of investments in level 1 equity securities and level 2 foreign currency forward contracts and derivative financial instruments held by the Company, we obtained relevant price data from third party price vendors and compared it to the prices used by the Company. - We obtained the most recent System and Organization Controls ("SOC 1") Report issued by the custodian, setting out the controls in place at that service organisation, which included an assurance opinion over the design and operating effectiveness of those controls. - We assessed the service organisations' auditor's objectivity, experience, competency and the results of their procedures. - We assessed the most recent SOC 1 report issued by the custodian by developing an understanding of the control objectives and associated control activities, evaluating the tests undertaken by the auditor and the results of these tests and the auditor's conclusions on the design and operating effectiveness of the controls to the extent relevant to our audit of the Company.
-This report and assurance opinion are prepared in accordance with International Standards on Assurance Engagement ASAE 3402 issued by the International Auditing and Assurance Standards Board. - For a sample of investments, we obtained an investment holdings confirmation from the custodian and relevant counterparties as at 30 June 2024 and compared confirmed holdings to the accounting records of the Company.
+- We developed an understanding of the Company's pricing policy and read the Securities Pricing Committee minutes. - For all of investments in level 1 and level 2 equity securities and participatory notes held by the Company, we obtained price data from third party price vendors and compared it to the prices used by the Company. - For level 2 participatory notes held by the Company, we obtained price data from third party price vendors for the underlying equity security of the participatory note in local currency.
+We translated the price into Australian dollars and compared it to the participatory note price used to value investments held by the Company. - We obtained the most recent System and Organization Controls ("SOC 1") Report issued by the custodian, setting out the controls in place at that service organisation, which included an assurance opinion over the design and operating effectiveness of those controls. - We assessed the service organisations' auditor's objectivity, experience, competency and the results of their procedures.

-We assessed the reasonableness of the disclosures in the financial report in light of the requirements of Australian Accounting Standards.
+HOW OUR AUDIT ADDRESSED KEY AUDIT MATTER THE KEY AUDIT MATTER We assessed the most recent SOC 1 report issued by the custodian by developing an understanding of the control objectives and associated control activities, evaluated the tests undertaken by the auditor and the results of these tests and the auditor's conclusions on the design and operating effectiveness of the controls to the extent relevant to our audit of the Company.
+This report and assurance opinion are prepared in accordance with International Standards on Assurance Engagement 3402 issued by the International Auditing and Assurance Standards Board. - For a sample of investments, we obtained an investment holdings confirmation from the custodian as at 30 June 2024 and compared confirmed holdings to the accounting records of the Company.
+We assessed the reasonableness of the disclosures in the financial report in light of the requirements of Australian